hande-qmc/hande-www/README.rst

 HANDE
 =====

-***We have just released HANDE version 1.2***

-HANDE is an open-source software package for stochastic quantum chemistry under active development, run by a non-profit community of UK academics headed by Dr James Spencer (Imperial College London) and Dr Alex Thom (University of Cambridge).
+HANDE is an open-source software package for stochastic quantum chemistry under active development, run by a non-profit community of UK academics headed by Dr Alex Thom (University of Cambridge), and formerly Dr James Spencer (Imperial College London).

 HANDE contains highly scalable implementations of the full configuration interaction quantum Monte Carlo [1]_ and coupled cluster Monte Carlo [2]_ methods including the